 Guarda is a living treasure, an architectural wonder.
 Go on a village tour, it is worth it – and try the regional specialties in the evening, for instance the home grown lamb with gratin potatoes or the local goat’s cheese.

-- With the Rhaetian Railway (from Chur, Prättigau or Upper Engadine) hourly to Guarda (station)
+- With the Rhaetian Railway (from Chur, Prättigau or Upper Engadine) hourly to Guarda (train station)

-- Multip times daily PostBus connection from Guarda, staziun to Guarda, cumün
+- Several daily PostBus connection from Guarda, staziun to Guarda, cumün

 - From the east: via Landeck / Austria in the direction of St. Moritz on H27

 - From the south: via Reschenpass (Nauders-Martina) or Ofenpass (Val Müstair-Zernez) on H27

 - Guarda can be reached from the Engadinerstrasse H27 near Giarsun in a five-minute drive